 Compassion at Children’s National came in other forms, too.
 Our family is Jewish and we observe the Sabbath.
 The hospital’s fully stocked kosher pantry gave us a dedicated place to eat.
 We often went there to regroup.

 The care we received has inspired me as a pediatrician about how I want to care for my own patient families.
 As for Coby, he had viral meningitis and recovered fully.
 Children’s National gave him the care he — and our family — needed.
-Coby is a healthy and happy baby who loves to laugh and smile.
+Coby is now a healthy and happy toddler who loves to laugh and smile.
 We could not be more grateful.